Blogging vs Social Media: Which is Better?

 The reality is that there are A LOT of blogs out there.
 So if you think you’re going to see results with poorly written content, that’s just not the case.
 And this can be overwhelming if you have no experience with writing, or worse yet, just don’t enjoy it at all.

-The good news is that you can hire someone to do your writing for you, or you can start writing yourself and get better over time.
+But the good news is that you can hire someone to do your writing for you, or you can start writing yourself and get better over time.

 It takes a while to see results